howtographql/howtographql/content/backend/graphql-elixir/3-mutations.md

 ---
 title: Mutations
-pageTitle: "Implementing Mutations with an Elixir GraphQL Server"
+pageTitle: "Implementing Mutations with an Elixir GraphQL Server Tutorial"
-description: Learn to implement mutations, and get your first taste of arguments
+description: "Learn best practices for implementing GraphQL mutations with Absinthe & Elixir.
+You can test your implementation in a GraphiQL Playground."
 ---